 EBITDA, US-GAAP EBITDA and US-GAAP underlying earnings are all non-GAAP financial measure and are not recognised under NZ IFRS.
 As they are not necessarily uniformly defined or utilised and these measures may not be comparable with similarly titled measures used by other companies.
 Non-GAAP financial measures should not be viewed in isolation or considered as a substitute for measures reported in accordance with GAAP.

-The following table provides users useful pro-forma ArborGen information for year-on-year comparison and reconciles net earnings to 'US-GAAP underlyings earnings'.
+The table on the following page provides users useful pro-forma ArborGen information for year-on-year comparison and reconciles net earnings to 'US-GAAP underlyings earnings'.